 - Farini, F. (2017) Children as storytellers.
 Using photographs to facilitate narratives in the classroom, promoting respect of cultural differences and intercultural dialogue.
 Panel Presentation presented to: International Association for Intercultural Education (IAIE) Conference 2017, Université Catholique de l'Ouest, Angers, France, 13-17 June 2017.

-- Farini, F. (2017) School activism.
-The meanings of political participation of young migrants in Italian schools.
+- Farini, F. (2017) School activism: the meanings of political participation of young migrants in Italian schools.
 In: Race, R. (ed.)
 Advancing Multicultural Dialogues in Education.
-London: Palgrave Macmillan. pp. 11-22.
-(In Press)
+London: Palgrave Macmillan. pp. 87-105.

 Dr Farini has published more than 60 peer-reviewed books chapters, articles and edited books in Italian, English and Slovenian language and has presented research papers at numerous international conference.
 He serves as a referee for journals such as: Language and Education, International Journal of Educational Research, International Journal of Leadership in Education, Journal for the Theory of Social Behaviour, Journal of Peace Education.